ub-digit/ubn-vm/provisioning/roles/geerlingguy.mysql/README.md

     mysql_table_open_cache: "256"
     [...]

-The rest of the settings in `defaults/main.yml` control MySQL's memory usage.
+The rest of the settings in `defaults/main.yml` control MySQL's memory usage and some other common settings.
 The default values are tuned for a server where MySQL can consume ~512 MB RAM, so you should consider adjusting them to suit your particular server better.

     mysql_server_id: "1"
     mysql_max_binlog_size: "100M"
+    mysql_binlog_format: "ROW"
     mysql_expire_logs_days: "10"
     mysql_replication_role: ''
     mysql_replication_master: ''